-Version 7.4: Updated 07 January 2022 (subject to further change before if government guidance is updated - updates made will be added to the document history table at the bottom of the document)
+Version 7.5: Updated 27 January 2022 (see document history table) (subject to further change before if government guidance is updated - updates made will be added to the document history table at the bottom of the document)

 This risk assessment incorporates the content of the Schools COVID-19 operational guidance, as well as additional further protective measures which Headteachers may wish to retain as part of the risk assessment process.
 This document should be read in conjunction with the H&S Briefing - 2 September 2021 which provides further information, including duties under health and safety legislation.
 This risk assessment must be amended to record the specific arrangements in place within your school.
 Academies are welcome to use this risk assessment, however, references to certain arrangements/procedures may differ.
 The school specific risk assessment should be kept under review.
 Schools should retain copies of all previous versions of their risk assessment.